autopi-io/documentation/docs/cloud/device_management/global_variables.md

 In some cases, a global variable can be **overridden per device**.
 This means that while the variable has a global default value, you can assign a different value to specific devices when needed.

+To override a variable for a specific device, navigate to the device's detail page and open the **Variables** tab.
+There you can define device-specific values that take precedence over the global defaults.

 For example:
 - Global API key = `Office123`
 - Device override for Device A = `Home456`

 This ensures flexibility when some devices require unique values.

+### Docker Container Integration

+Global variables (and any device-level overrides) are **automatically injected as environment variables** when deploying Docker containers to a device.
+This means your containerized applications can access them directly at runtime without any extra configuration.

+For more details on deploying Docker containers to your AutoPi device, see the [Setting Up Docker on Your Device](https://docs.autopi.io/developer_guides/setting-up-docker/) guide.

 ### Best Practices